 How do I apply?

 To apply to adopt a dog, you must first complete an online adoption application in its entirety and submit your $10 application fee.

 If you are unable to complete your application online, you may download our printable application and submit it to us by mail along with a check or money order for your application fee.

 What to Expect

-The approval process begins with you completing the online application form.
-If you submit an application for a foster dog that is not yet listed on the Available Dogs page, your application will not be reviewed until the dog is available.
+The approval process begins with your completing the online application form.
+Please select from the list of currently-available dogs.
+Please note that we do not accept any applications in advance for dogs that are still in foster care.
 After filling out the entire application, we suggest that you print a copy of the application for your records before submitting it.

 Once you submit your application, a member of our team will contact you via phone or email.
 Please be patient - we are an all-volunteer organization, and we are limited to contacting you as our schedules permit.
 If we are receiving an abnormally high volume of applications, it will take longer.
 During this time, our team will thoroughly review your application and make note of any questions they may have for you.
 This is also the time that we may contact your references and current veterinarian.

 During the approval process, a member of our team may contact you to schedule a time to perform a telephone interview.
 All applicants and co-applicants must participate in this telephone interview.